Generate depth contours

 Output File

-The generated contour lines will be written to a file with the selected output format and added to the project.
-Click the "Browse..." button to select the location and file name of the output file.
+The generated contour lines will be written to a file in the selected output format and added to the project.
+Click the 'Browse...' button to select the location and filename of the output file.
 When the file name already exists, the software asks you whether to overwrite the existing file first.

 Contour options